-1. Location Identified (LI): For a CME in this subset, evident eruption features, such as brightening and/or dimming, on the solar disk seen in EIT 195 Å can be related to it.
-Such a CME definitely originated from the front-side of the Sun.
-Figure 1(a) and 1(b) show an example CME viewed in EIT and LASCO.
-From the EIT 195 Å image, we could assign a location (given in latitude and longitude) for the CME, which is usually the center of the eruption feature and the error is about 5 - 10 degrees.
+- [12] 1.
+The first subset is location identified (LI).
+For a CME in this subset, evident eruption features, such as brightening and/or dimming, on the solar disk seen in EIT 195 Å can be related to it.
+Such a CME definitely originated from the frontside of the Sun.
+Figures 1a and 1b show an example CME viewed in EIT and LASCO.
+From the EIT 195 Å image, we could assign a location (given in latitude and longitude) for the CME, which is usually the center of the eruption feature and the error is about 5°-10°.
 The measured location coordinates directly from EIT images are the apparent coordinates, but not in the heliographic coordinates.
 The heliographic coordinates can be calculated by applying the correction of the angle between the solar equatorial plane and ecliptic plane.
 According to each pair of the apparent coordinates, we can further derive the following two parameters.
 One is the projected distance of the source location from disk center (DSC) in the plane of sky.
 The other is the position angle of the source location (SPA).
-These two parameters are useful in the analysis of the projection effect, visibility and deflections of CMEs.

-2. Above Limb (AL): In this subset, we can only find eruption features associated with CMEs mainly above the solar limb as illustrated by the example shown in Figure 1(c) and 1(d).
+These two parameters are useful in the analysis of the proiection effect, visibility and deflections of CMEs. - [13] 2.
+The second subset is above limb (AL).
+In this subset, we can only find eruption features associated with CMEs mainly above the solar limb as illustrated by the example shown in Figures 1c and 1d.
 We could expect that these CMEs probably originated from the backside and were close to the limb of the Sun.
-For such a CME, the parameter DSC can not be obtained, but SPA could still be roughly estimated from the EIT images.

-3. No Signature (NS): No any eruption features were seen in the FOV of EIT for this subset of CMEs.
+For such a CME, the parameter DSC cannot be obtained, but SPA could still be roughly estimated from the EIT images. - [14] 3.
+The third subset is no signature (NS) No eruption features were seen in the FOV of EIT for this subset of CMEs.
 Such CMEs probably originated from the backside of the Sun.
-Also it is possible that some of them launched from the front-side solar disk but had very weak signatures or originated at an altitude not corresponding to the EUV 195 Å passband.

-4. Poor Data (PD): The source locations of these CMEs can not be identified, because of low cadence, unqualified images and/or data gaps in EIT 195 Å data.
+Also it is possible that some of them launched from the frontside solar disk but had very weak signatures or originated at an altitude not corresponding to the EUV 195 Å passband. - [15] 4.
+The fourth subset is poor data (PD).
+The source locations of these CMEs cannot be identified because of low cadence, unqualified images and/or data gaps in EIT 195 Å data. - [16] Table 1 lists the numbers of CMEs for the first three subsets.
+Except 231 PD CMEs that we have no sufficient data to identify their source regions, a total of 847 CMEs have been checked carefully, and it is found that there are

-Table 1 lists the numbers of CMEs for the first three subsets.
-Except 231 PD CMEs that we have no sufficient data to identify their source regions, a total of 847 CMEs have been checked carefully, and it is found that there are 288 (occupying about 34%) CMEs with the source location at front-side solar disk, 234 (~ 28%) CMEs having been found above limb, and 325 (~ 38%) CMEs without any eruptive signatures in EUV 195 Å passband.
+- 288 (occupying about 34%) CMEs with the source location at frontside solar disk, 234 (~28%) CMEs having been found above limb, and 325 (~38%) CMEs without any eruptive signatures in EUV 195 Å passband.
 Meanwhile, we give the confidence level (CL) of identification.
 Three levels are given.
-Level 1 means that the identification is confident; level 3 means ambiguous; and level 2 is between.

-A list containing the information of the CMEs' source regions has been compiled at the website http://space.ustc.edu.cn/dreams/cme\sources/.
-Figure 2 is a glance of the list.
-For each CME, the list integrates the parameters from CDAW CME catalog (CPA and MPA, angular width, linear speed, etc.) and our own parameters (source location, DSC, SPA, CL, etc.).
-One
+Level 1 means that the identification is confident; level 3 means ambiguous; and level 2 is in between. - [17] A list containing the information of the CMEs' source regions has been compiled at the Web site http://space.ustc.edu.cn/dreams/cme_sources/.
+Figure 2 shows a capture of the list.
+For each CME, the list integrates the parameters from CDAW CME catalog (CPA and measurement position angle (MPA), angular width, linear speed, etc.) and our own parameters (source location, DSC, SPA, CL, etc.).
+One can visit the Web site for more details.
+If not otherwise specified, in the following analysis, we only include the LI CMEs with CL equal to 1 and 2, which count the number of 249.